 A kind of chemical layer converting process, using used pretreatment technology.

 Stainless steel electropolishing treatment: high surface light and fast light.
 It can also be treated with stainless steel passivation solution.
 Since the casting is prone to rust, the rust prevention performance can be greatly improved after passivation.

-The cost and performance of chromium-containing passivation (including technical maturity) is better.
+The cost and performance of chromium-containing passivation (including technical maturity) are better.
 Generally used in steel and stainless steel.
-For castings it is generally a blocking agent.
+For castings, it is generally a blocking agent.
 It would be better if it were combined with an organic coating.
 But the surface state will change.
 Or use a sealer after plating, which is a better rust-proof surface treatment.